How to short oil prices and markets

 Our undated spot oil markets take the price of the two nearest futures contracts because these tend to be the most liquid contracts.
 They offer real-time pricing with low spreads – perfect for day traders that want to sell oil immediately.

+This is how most of our clients trade on oil.
 Note that they do have overnight fees, so you might want to consider that before you take a position.

 Oil futures have a much larger spread than spot oil and they don’t have any overnight fees – making them better suited to longer-term traders.
 You’ll enter into a contract to exchange an amount of oil at a set price on a set date.